plainkit/.github/profile/README.md

 ---

-Built with ❤️ for developers who value simplicity and speed.
+Built with ❤️ for developers who value simplicity, speed, and the web’s original strengths.